lsexton21/ui-portfolio/markdowns/phpExample.md

 ## PHP - Entity, Service, Controller, And Route Example

 This is an example of a typical entity, service, controller, route stack I added to our main PHP API.
 I have done several of these, but this one was the most recent.
+Please note, that my style of code is remaining consistant with the rest of the app.
+There are a few updates I would personally make, such as adding strict types, and which I did so on my full SLIM app I created.

 ---